What We Do

 The old man listened calmly and then bent down to pick up another starfish and threw it into the sea and said, “It made a difference to that one.”

 The photograph shows Fatmata (fourth left) with her grandmother and local teachers.
 Fatmata was the first student we sponsored to go to secondary school.
 Her primary school Head Teacher, Haja Kamara, said: 'Fatmata was the most able child in my school.
 5 months after she left the school I found her sitting in the village.
 She told me she could not go to secondary school because her grandmother could not afford to pay the fee.
 Fatmata has no parents.
 Your charity has transformed her life'.
 In 2022 Fatmata entered university in Freetown to study for a degree in social work.
 Four donors sponsor her university fees.
+In 2025 she is nearing the end of her university degree course.

 It seems to us deeply unjust that girls and boys are prevented from fulfilling their potential to serve their communities simply because they are poor.
 We have been inspired by these children to set up this charity to help them.
 We hope you will join us in giving them the education and the chances they deserve.
-Fatmata was the first student we sponsored.
-Hers is the first photo on our home page.
-We now support 38 students in this way.

 Vocational training for unemployed young people